hellowhorl/workspace-dev-template/README.md

 # Your assignment template

-> Relevent epigraph or expectations-setting quote.
+> Relevant epigraph or expectations-setting quote.

 ![Map graphic detailing the path to an unknown X](.media/image.png)